GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 By plotting emotions within this two-dimensional space, the Circumplex Model illustrates how different emotions relate to one another.
 For instance, emotions like excitement (high arousal, positive valence) and calmness (low arousal, positive valence) are positioned accordingly, highlighting the continuous nature of emotional experiences.

-Understanding these models is essential for fields such as Facial Expression Recognition (FER), as they provide frameworks for interpreting and categorizing human emotions based on observable cues.
+These models are vital for fields like Facial Expression Recognition (FER), as they offer structured frameworks for interpreting and categorizing human emotions based on observable cues, thereby advancing human-computer interaction and social robotics.

 \begin{figure}
     \centering